hvlck/taita.ts/README.md

 ##### resetRankings(...*command*)

-Accepts `strings` containing the name of a command object.
+Accepts `strings` containing the any value of a command object (name, an alias, callbakc, command name).

 Resets the rank of the specified commands.
 Returns an `array` filled with the new values of each command (`name`, `aliases`, `callback`, and `rank`).